hoangtung167/cx4240/trial.md

 </p>
 </details>

-The x-axis of the graph below labels each principal component for the featurized data set, while the y-axis accounts for the proportionality of the total variance contained within the data set.
+The x-axis of the graph below indicated each principal component for the featurized data set, while the y-axis accounts for the proportionality of the total variance contained within the data set.
 As expected, the first principal component accounts for the largest amount of variance.
-Each consecutive principal component accounts for more variance than the one after it.
+Each consecutive principal component accounts for slightly less variance than component before it.

 The red line shows the cumulative proportional variance after each principal component is formed.
 The dashed line is an indication of 99% variance of the data.
 One can see that the dashed line crosses the cumulative sum (red) line at the 9th principal component.
 This indicated that 99% of the variance within the data is accounted for when the dimensionality of the data is reduced from 16 dimensions down to 9 dimensions.